A Transgender Student’s Guide to Shopping, Applying And Paying For College

 Learn more about completing the CSS Profile – How to Complete the 2023/24 CSS Profile

-Applying For Private Student Loans
+Applying For Private Student Loans as a Transgender Student

 Private student loans are an example of a legal transaction for which you will typically need to use your official name and gender as reflected by your information on file with the Social Security Administration unless otherwise instructed by the lender.
 That doesn’t mean they won’t allow you to use your preferred name and pronouns for purposes of basic communication.
 All lenders are different and make their own policies.